About moving properties

 There are some circumstances in which you cannot move a property:

-- The service level for the property is set to 360, and the account link to the organization has not been verified or the organization's admins have not activated the Suite experience.
+- The service level for the property is set to 360, and the account link to the organization has not been verified.
 Contact an organization admin to either:

 - You do not have the Manage Users and Edit permissions for the destination account.

-- The property is linked to DoubleClick for Publishers.
+- The property is linked to Google Ad Manager.

-Contact your Google Analytics 360 Suite support representative to unlink the property.
+Contact your Google Marketing Platform support representative to unlink the property.
 You can relink after the move.

 If you are moving the property to a destination account that is owned by a different legal entity than the source account, you have to sign a new linking contract.